 Even when IDPs have documentation, their movements are curtailed.
 Without identity documents, IDPs encounter the same problems crossing government checkpoints as paperless Iraqis.
-These restrictions on movement interfere with the ability to travel for work, access health care, visit family, and obtain any missing core documentation.
-For Iraqis needing to travel to Baghdad seeking DNA tests as part of the civil documentation process, the travel restrictions add another complexity in their attempts to reintegrate into Iraqi society.
+These restrictions on movement interfere with the

-g.
 Housing, Land, and Property Rights (HLP)

 IDPs and returnees who are missing documentation face significant barriers accessing housing, land, and property rights.
-Without valid identity documents, it is very difficult to secure a formal rental contract.46 IDPs and returnees lacking core civil documents also have trouble buying property, asserting property and inheritance rights, and claiming compensation for property damaged or destroyed in the conflict with ISIS.47 IDPs lacking civil documentation have also reported significant concerns about eviction, with almost half of IDPs surveyed by IOM fearing eviction from their current housing.48 Factors contributing to these fears include lack of funds to pay rent, requests for eviction by government authorities, lack of valid tenancy agreements and sudden requests to vacate from landlords.49
+Without valid identity documents, it is very difficult to secure a formal rental contract.46 IDPs and returnees lacking core civil documents also have trouble buying property, asserting property and inheritance rights, and claiming compensation for property damaged or destroyed in the conflict with ISIS.47 IDPs lacking civil documentation have also reported significant concerns about eviction, with almost half of IDPs surveyed by IOM fearing eviction from their current housing.
+48 Factors contributing to these fears include lack of funds to pay rent, requests for eviction by government authorities, lack of valid tenancy agreements and sudden requests to vacate from landlords.49